rxaviers/globalize-webpack-plugin/README.md

 *messages* tells the plugin where to find messages for a certain locale.

 *output* is the name scheme of the built files.

+*transformExclusions* an array of functions to test on filepaths, and optionally exclude matching files from the dependency transformations.
+See [react-globalize-webpack-plugin](https://github.com/rxaviers/react-globalize-webpack-plugin) for an example usage.

 ## Example